Barracuda-M

 Barracuda-M is a medium-range turbojet-powered cruise missile developed by American defence company Anduril Industries.
 Barracuda-M is the missile variant of the Barracuda AAV loitering munition.
 Anduril intends to pitch Barracuda to the United States Armed Forces as a low-cost 'hyper-scale production' alternative to comparable systems, such as AGM-158C LRASM.

 Barracuda-M is designed to be launched from a plethora of systems, including in-service fighter and multirole aircraft; such as the Lockheed Martin F-35 Lightning II, McDonnell Douglas F-15 Eagle, as well as strategic bombers and various helicopters.
 The missile is also capable of being launched from Boeing C-17 Globemaster III and Lockheed C-130 Hercules cargo aircraft via the Rapid Dragon missile system.

-The price per unit of Barracuda is initially reported to be less than $200,000; a tenth of the cost of a Tomahawk missile.However, citing the latest production agreement on Barracuda-500 between Taiwan's NCSIST and Anduril, it should be somewhere near $216,000.
+The price per unit of Barracuda is initially reported to be less than $200,000; a tenth of the cost of a Tomahawk missile.
+The expected price for the Taiwanese derivative of the Barracuda-500, developed by Taiwan's NCSIST and Anduril, was $216,000 as of 2025.
+In 2026, the Polish state-owned arms company PGZ has signed an agreement with Anduril Industries for the production of Barracuda-500M missiles in Poland.

 Barracuda is said by Anduril to require 50% less time to produce, use 95% fewer tools, and 50% less parts.